Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 Even if the fire happened years ago, you’ll still need to answer truthfully on the TA6 Property Information Form, which is part of the standard conveyancing process in England and Wales.

-Hiding this sort of information could not only derail the sale — it could land you in legal trouble later on.
+Hiding this sort of information could not only derail the sale, but it could also land you in legal trouble later on.

 Mortgage and Title Implications